Mysticism: Mysticism and morality

 A philosophical issue in the study of mysticism is the relation of mysticism to morality.
-Albert Schweitzer presented the classic account of mysticism and morality being incompatible.
+Albert Schweitzer presented the classic account of the incompatibility of mysticism and morality.
 Arthur Danto also argued that morality is at least incompatible with Indian mystical beliefs.
-Walter Stace, on the other hand, argued not only are mysticism and morality compatible, but that mysticism is the source and justification of morality.
-Others studying multiple mystical traditions have concluded that the relation of mysticism and morality is not as simple as that.
+Walter Stace, on the other hand, argued that not only is mysticism compatible with morality, it is also the source and justification of morality.
+Other scholars of mysticism have found the relation of mysticism and morality is less simple.